P5 229Th nuclear spectroscospy in solid-state

 Team of P5

 The sub-project P5 “229Th nuclear spectroscopy in solid-state” is led by Thorsten Schumm at the Institute of Atomic and Subatomic Physics of TU Wien.
 He can be considered as one of the leading figures in the applications of the 229Th nuclear transition, having initiated the most comprehensive research networks on the topic.
-Correspondingly, the team believes to be in direct contact with every group pursuing this topic around the globe.

 The experiments concerning the excitation of the 229Th isomer will take place at TU Wien.
 Sample production, fabrication, and characterization of detection chambers will take place at the Institute for Atomic and Subatomic Physics (site of P5), laser development and excitation of the sample will take place at the Photonics Institute (site of P4).
-To our knowledge, we are the only group producing radioactively doped single crystal samples in Europe.

-Thanks to the start of the SFB COMB.AT, 2 PhD students could join the team.
+Thanks to the SFB COMB.AT, 2 PhD students could join the team.
 One of them will focus on in house crystal sample development for the spectroscopy samples.
 Together with the lab technician (A. Leitner) and the DFT theory team (M. Pimon, A. Grüneis), the PhD student will identify the most promising host materials, develop fabrication processes, and characterize the obtained samples for optical and radiological properties.
 In particular, the presence and exact energy of defect centers is of utmost relevance and already represents an important scientific result.

 The other PhD student will focus on the 229Th Isomer detection using Fluorescence detection and NQRS.
 Once the optimal host material(s) is/are selected, the detection schemes need to be adapted.
 In the case of optical detection, background rejection schemes need to be tailored to the material properties.
 In the case of NQR detection, the NQR splittings are exclusively caused by the local electric field gradient produced by the host material (at the nucleus position).
 These need to be calculated, and then the NQR electronics need to be adapted for the highest sensitivity in the expected wavelength regime.